MdYusufBinNur/fastify-knex-starter/README.md

 # Fastify Starter Template

 This is a fastify starter template with authentication, otp verification using `JWT` and `bcrypt.js` via `Knex.js`

 Includes features :

-- Auth
-- OTP verification with Redis
+- Auth & OTP verification
-- User CRUD
-- User Role
+- User CRUD & Role
 - Global Error Handler with `@fastify/sensible`
+- S3 Object Storage
+- Rate limiting on Route by IP

 ## Project Structure

 - app contains all separated features
-- helpers contain commonly used features
-- handlers => request sanitization & response data, anonymous functions only
+- handlers => app logic only => request sanitization & response data, anonymous functions only
-- services => database & cache operations, arrow functions only
+- services => business logic only => database & cache operations, arrow functions only
 - schemas => request validation & response serialization

 ## Installation Steps

 ### Local: Node >= 16.

-create ```.env``` from ```.env.example``` file and replace with necessary values.
+create `.env` from `.env.example` file and replace with necessary values.
 You will need a MySQL or MariaDB database with a Redis instance.
 You can setup Redis with docker.
 Then just install and run.

 ```
 npm install
 npm run dev
 ```

 ### Docker :

 this is a production image build, no pretty logs. you will need to provide necessary env values before building image.